gudivadarahul/weather-microservices-app/README.md

 2. **ECS Setup**:

    - Create an ECS cluster using Fargate.
-   - Define and deploy the task definitions for Weather Data Service and Alert Service.
+   - Define and deploy the task definitions for Weather Data Service.

 3. **ECR Setup**:

-   - Create ECR repositories for each microservice.
+   - Create ECR repositories for the backend microservice.

 4. **Frontend Setup**:
    - Create a React application and configure it to interact with the backend API.
-   - Host the frontend on S3 and distribute it via CloudFront for global availability.
+   - Host the frontend on S3.

 ### Service Deployment